 - 3. In order to assist federal agencies in determining whether a proposed activity is subject to the federal consistency requirement, and in accordance with the CZMA, the CRMC has listed activities, both direct and indirect, reasonably likely to affect any land or water use or natural resource of the coastal zone.
+It is important to note that these lists are not exhaustive and that any federal activity reasonably likely to affect any land or water use or natural or water use or natural resource of the coastal zone.
 It is important to note that these lists are not exhaustive and that any federal activity reasonably likely to affect any land or water use or natural resource of the coastal zone may be subject to the federal consistency requirement. - 4.
 The Council's Federal Consistency Manual details the CRMC's federal consistency process and requirements and includes tables of listed activities subject to the federal consistency requirement.
 The Manual also provides background and an explanation of the federal consistency requirement as provided for in section 307 of the CZMA and its implementation in Rhode Island.
-The Council's federal consistency procedures and requirements have been derived directly from federal regulations implementing the CZMA provided in the Code of Federal Regulations (15 CFR Part 930).
-Any changes to the federal regulations supersede those of Rhode Island.

-B. Definitions (All definitions moved to § 1.1.2 of this Part)
+The Council's federal consistency procedures and requirements have been derived directly from federal regulations implementing the CZMA provided in the Code of Federal Regulations (15 C.F.R.
+Part 930).
+Any changes to the federal regulations supersede those of Rhode Island. - B. Policies - 1.
+Federal agencies proposing an activity must follow the requirements of CZMA §§ 307(c)(1) and (2), 16 U.S.C. §§ 1456 (c)(1) and (2), and 15 C.F.R.
+Part 930, Subpart C. - A private individual or business, a state or local government agency, or any other type of non-federal entity, applying to the federal government for a required permit or license or any other type of an approval or authorization, must follow the procedures for "Non-Federal Activities Requiring a Federal License or Permit" and the requirements of CZMA § 307(c)(3)(A), 16 U.S.C. §1456(c)(3)(A), and 15 C.F.R.
+Part 930, Subpart D. - 3.
+Any private person or business applying to the federal government for outer continental shelf (OCS) exploration, development and production activities must follow the requirements of CZMA § 307(c)(3)(B), 16 U.S.C. §1456(c)(3)(B) and 15 C.F.R.
+Part 930, Subpart E.